kamiyaa/ruiji/README.md

 # ruiji

 ## Description
-Command that uploads a supported image to http://iqdb.org, parses the html after uploading and get a list of the images similar to it.
+Command that uploads a supported image format to http://iqdb.org, parses the html after uploading and get a list of the images similar to it.

 ![Alt text](ruiji_screenshot.png?raw=true "ruiji")